zhangyulin-space/zhangyulin-space.github.io/_posts/2025-05-04-The Path Forward What Chomsky's Critique Means for the Future of AI.md

 ---
-title: The Path Forward: What Chomsky's Critique Means for the Future of AI
+title: "The Path Forward: What Chomsky's Critique Means for the Future of AI"
 layout: post
 date: 2025-05-04
 ---